 - Works closely with the Preschool Teacher to meet the children’s needs.

 - Understands the social-emotional needs of children in a shelter setting.

 - Understands the impact of toxic stress and trauma on children in a shelter setting.

 - Understands and can implement and build on the trauma-informed framework of our classrooms.

-- Plans and facilitates curriculum for young children with the other Lead Preschool Teacher in a developmentally appropriate setting based heavily in social-emotional development.
+- Plans and facilitates curriculum for young children in a developmentally appropriate setting based heavily in social-emotional development.

 - Encourages and teaches pre-literacy skills such as letter sounds and letter recognition.

 - Encourages oral communication with other children and adults.

 - Encourages social skills, such as sharing with and helping others.

 - Encourages developmental skills such as color recognition, shapes, counting, reading, writing and improvement of gross motor skills.

 - Works closely with Minneapolis Public Schools to refer children who might have special needs.